INFOSYS 751 : Qualitative Methods in Information Systems

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect one 3 hour lecture, 5 hours of reading and thinking about the content and on average 2 hours of work on assignments and/or test preparation.
+For this course, you can expect one 2 hour lecture, 1 hour tutorial (TBC), 5 hours of reading and thinking about the content and on average 2 hours of work on assignments.

 Delivery Mode